 Killer insect movies are certainly nothing new, in the 50s it seemed giant insects were everywhere, but for Kingdom of the Spiders we don’t get giant spiders instead we get a shit ton of them.
-Right out of the gate I knew I was going to enjoy this movie for how can one not love a film that has an opening scene where a 200 lb calf is stalked by a tarantula?
-Even better is the fact that the spider’s POV is right out of Jaws and the attack itself throws in the music sting from Psycho, and finally, to show us the complete brilliance of the filmmakers, they go for a tromboning zoom that wouldn’t look out of place in Dr Tongue’s 3D House of Pancakes.
+Right out of the gate I knew I was going to enjoy this movie, for how could one not love a film that has an opening scene where a 200 lb calf is stalked by a tarantula?
+Even better is the fact that the spider’s POV is right out of Jaws and the attack itself throws in the music sting from Psycho, and to show us the complete brilliance of the filmmakers here they go for a tromboning zoom that wouldn’t look out of place in Dr. Tongue’s 3D House of Pancakes.

 “Would you like to hear my rendition of Rocket Man?”